Coropuna: Inca times

 A larger number of archaeological sites go back to the 2nd Intermediate Period and during the Inca era.
 The Inca expanded preexisting irrigation and terrace systems which are in part still existing today.
 These include the highest irrigation system in the world, which was possibly constructed on Coropuna to allow the cultivation of bitter potatoes.
 Inca sites are often found at higher elevations than the sites left by preceding civilisations; the highest one is located at 5700 m elevation, and there is evidence of Inca presence to 6200 m elevation.
 In addition, an important branch of the Inca road system passes by the western foot of Coropuna.
 The region was densely populated; the close location of the mountains and favourable climatic conditions facilitated its settlement.

 As noted by Spanish chroniclers such as Pedro Cieza de León, Coropuna played an important role in Inca religion, and an important temple was situated there, possibly at Maucallacta.
 Pedro Cieza de León considered Coropuna to be the fifth most important holy site of the Inca empire.
 One archaeological site on the volcano may have been a stopover for religious ceremonies to its summit.
 South of Coropuna, the archaeological site of Illomas and its petroglyphs may bear a relationship to the volcano.
 Capacocha, a form of human sacrifice, were offered to the mountain; reportedly, in 1965, a mummy was found there.

 Maucallacta and Acchaymarca

 Among the archaeological sites at Coropuna is the important Inca site of Maucallacta, on the southwestern flank of the mountain.
 Some of the structures there were built to evoke the appearance of the mountain.
 A royal residence, an oracle and a political unit were associated with Maucallacta, and the oracle of Coropuna would have answered the rulers' queries all year round.
+The site drew thousands of pilgrims during festivities, who came to Coropuna to seek advice or make offers to the gods.
 The Maucallacta site was probably the most important one at Coropuna; the western summit today known as "La Niña" was apparently also significant.

 Another important site associated with Coropuna is Acchaymarca, to the west of the mountain, where about 280 Inca stone structures have been found.
 It is likely that many pilgrims came there for ceremonies honouring the apus of Coropuna and Solimana.